-I am interested in the relationship between nature and artificial constructions because it often triggers larger questions about our humanity.
-I find that a dialogue between these two elements often spins other dialogues regarding identity, history, transculturalism and acceptance at large.
+The relationship between natural and artificial constructions interests us because such relationships often trigger larger questions about our humanity, and a dialogue between these two elements often spins other dialogues regarding identity, history, transculturalism, and acceptance.

-I am the guinea pig of my own experiments, for which I use light, sound and kinetics, which are what films and videos are made of.
-I do this because film and video are optical illusions, yet they are widely accepted as veridic or “truthful” in our culture and have become an integral to how we understand and create our reality.
-My work explores the tension between reality (which may be subjective and often relates to perception) and actuality (which often relates to the effect of actions of a body in existence).
-I apply these notions to objects, places and to other human bodies and brains.
+It is perplexing that moving images are an optical illusions, yet, ironically, they are widely accepted as veridic or “truthful” in our culture.
+Moving images have become integral to how humans understand, validate, and even create new realities.
+Our work explores the tension between reality (which may be subjective and often relates to perception) and actuality (which often relates to the effect of actions of a body in existence).
+We use performance, light, sound, and kinetics becasue, after all, these are what moving images are made of.

-I believe that humor is often the best tool to communicate complex ideas and concepts.
-I like loose narratives.
-I love Butoh dance and time-lapse animation (both of which deconstruct movement and time, respectively).
-I respect the defining properties of negative space and the invisible.
-This includes sound and magnetism, which often create fantastic and bewildering effects.
+Humor and love are often the best tools to communicate complex ideas and concepts.
+We love Butoh dance and time-lapse animation (both of which deconstruct movement and time, respectively).
+We respect the defining properties of negative space and of the invisible, including sound and magnetism, which often create fantastic and bewildering effects on their own.

 We worked as a sound designer and editor for many years.
 Sound is half the picture.